pizza sauce

 I digress.

 We’re talking about sauces here.
-And when Michael and I had a pair of missionaries over for dinner the other night, we decided to do a build-your-own pizza and salad night.
+And when Michael and I had friends over for dinner the other night, we decided to do a build-your-own pizza and salad night.
 The trick was that we needed sauce.
 And wonder of wonder, miracle of miracles… we made an AMAZING pizza sauce.

-Photobucket I was inspired having seen a beautiful photo on the blog Cooking for Seven (I LOVE Erica’s blog).
-I needed a good-sized quantity–I was feeding three hungry males after all–so I adapted the recipe a bit and played with the amounts of ingredients to suit my tastes.
+I was inspired having seen a beautiful photo on the blog Cooking for Seven (I LOVE Erica’s blog).
+I needed quite a bit–I was feeding three hungry males after all–so I adapted the recipe and played with the amounts of ingredients to suit my tastes.

 What I ended up with was a great balance of tanginess, sweetness, and spices.
 BONUS–it’s really easy to keep all the ingredients on hand to make any time.
 I ended up with about 3 cups–close to what you can get out of a “standard” jar of sauce.
 I’ll definitely be making this sauce again and again–even when I can eat anything I want.
 It was just that good.

 p.s.
 Don’t be afraid of the maple syrup.
-I was a little nervous, but I trusted Erica and I was glad I did.
+I was a little nervous, but I trusted Erica and was glad I did.
 The sauce does NOT taste maple-y by any means.
 Instead it was just the right amount of sweetness and I LOVED the flavor.
 I’d start with two tablespoons and then add more as necessary.
+Of course, if you’re avoiding all sweeteners or completing a Whole30, you can skip the syrup.

 Pizza Sauce